The Gift (Buffy the Vampire Slayer): Themes

+The episode's title encapsulates its central theme.
+Buffy's ultimate sacrifice to close a hellish portal highlights the loss of her support system, including her mother and her mentor, Giles.
+This act thrusts her into a world where the weight of her unique role as the Slayer becomes overwhelming.
+The episode signifies the end of the comparatively lighter tone in the series, as Buffy grapples with the ramifications of her destiny.

+One of the significant developments in the episode is the evolution of the character Spike.
+He transitions from a tolerated danger to a multifaceted ally.
+Spike's love for Buffy and his commitment to protecting Dawn marks a substantial shift in his character arc, and this growth continues over the subsequent seasons, leading to a profound exploration of humanity and redemption.

+The episode also foreshadows the darkness within Willow, a character known for her endearing qualities.
+Willow harnesses powerful dark magic and telepathy to protect her friends, signaling her capacity for wielding darker forces.
+This transformation sets the stage for her eventual descent in the next season, a contentious plotline that explores the consequences of unchecked magical power.

+Giles, typically portrayed as a mild-mannered librarian and Buffy's guardian, reveals a darker side in the episode when he kills Ben, as he believes it is his duty as a Watcher.
+His complex identity, somewhere between a friend and a father figure, adds depth to his character.
 In an essay on the ownership of evil, Erma Petrova argues that Giles murdering Ben is comparable to Willow murdering Warren (in "Villains"): both victims are human, but their deaths are necessary to prevent further suffering.
 Although the moral ambiguity of killing Ben is discussed earlier in the episode, as well as Ben's innocence ("I know he's an innocent, but ... not like 'Dawn' innocent"), Giles is never shown to have feelings of guilt afterwards, because he did what needed to be done.
 Contrast this with Willow's guilt over murdering Warren in a spirit of revenge, a theme that persists until the end of the series.
 Petrova feels the difference for Giles is that killing Ben is his only option - the police wouldn't understand the danger, Buffy is morally unable to take a human life, and leaving him alive is too great a risk.
 In contrast, Willow had other options available, yet chose to murder Warren anyway.
 Giles recognizes that Buffy, as a hero, lives by a more demanding moral code than most people.
 Her unique role and abilities confer special responsibilities, including moral rules by which Giles is not bound.
 When Ben marvels, "She could have killed me", Giles disagrees: "No, she couldn’t.
 Never...
 She’s a hero, you see.
 She’s not like us."
 However, in an essay on the ethics in this episode, C. W. Marshall claims that Giles actually exhibits heroism, as his murder of Ben serves a greater good and protects those he loves.